simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 ### Colour support

-The balance command shows negative amounts in red, if:
+In terminal output, when colour is enabled, the balance command shows negative amounts in red.

-- the `TERM` environment variable is not set to `dumb`
-- the output is not being redirected or piped anywhere

 ### Flat mode